chelnak/vRAAPIClient/README.md

 Created for two reasons:
 - because
-- Couldn't get cloudclient to do certain things and the API is more flexible
+- Cloudclient is great, but I like APIs and needed information that it did not provide at the time of writing

 Returns API responses in JSON format